How mobility data enables connected driving

 Also, sharing economy companies have an ongoing supply-and-demand challenge.
 But with continuous connections, they have been able to validate the demand for ride services outside of city centers, when traditionally cabs stayed in busy or dense parts of town.

-It’s tough to get reliable transportation outside of the city; sharing economy companies can now determine actual demand and how to route supply into those areas when they need it most.
+It’s tough to find reliable transportation outside of the city.
+Sharing economy companies can now use connected driving to route drivers to areas with high demand.

-Many organizations are beginning to test the waters of how mobility data will impact their organization.
+Many organizations are beginning to test how mobility data sharing can impact their organization.
 What we’re all finding is, what we don’t know can hurt us.

 - What is the risk of a cab driver?